 UKRI CDT in Artificial Intelligence for Medical Diagnosis and Care

-This CDT will train researchers to lead the transformation of healthcare through the use of AI.
+The UKRI CDT in Artificial Intelligence for Medical Diagnosis and Care will train researchers to lead the transformation of healthcare through the use of AI.
 It will focus on cancer in partnership with key partners from the NHS and industry.

 In the future AI could automatically identify those at risk of cancer before symptoms appear.
 It could also suggest lifestyle changes that would reduce long-term risk, speed up and increase the reliability of diagnostic services such as radiology and pathology, and help doctors and patients select the most appropriate care pathway based on personal history and clinical need.